-The early symptoms of hyperglycemia include polyuria, polydipsia, and weight loss.
+Symptoms of severe hyperglycemia include polyuria, polydipsia, and weight loss.
 As the patient's blood glucose increases, neurologic symptoms can develop.
 The patient may experience lethargy, focal neurologic deficits, or altered mental status.
 The patient can progress to a comatose state.

 Patients with diabetic ketoacidosis may present with nausea, vomiting and abdominal pain in addition to the above symptoms.
 They also may have a fruity odor to their breath and have rapid shallow respirations, reflecting compensatory hyperventilation for the acidosis.

 Blood Glucose Determination